platinio/PlatinioTween/README.md

 Getting started
 ==============
-Just download this repo and remember to use.
+Just download [This](https://github.com/platinio/PlatinioTween/releases/tag/1.0) and remember to use.

 ```c#
 using Platinio.TweenEngine;